Is there a connection between creativity and mental illness?

 “Individuals holding creative professions had a significantly reduced likelihood of being diagnosed with schizophrenia, schizoaffective disorder, unipolar depression, anxiety disorders, alcohol abuse, drug abuse, autism, ADHD, or of committing suicide.”

 This seems to demonstrate the negative thesis: creative people are less likely to experience mental illness — except for bipolar disorder, which was slightly higher for creatives.

-Some interesting implications emerge from this finding:
+Some interesting possibilities emerge from this finding:

-“Could it be that the relatives inherited a watered-down version of the mental illness conducive to creativity while avoiding the aspects that are debilitating?”
+“Could it be that the [creative] relatives inherited a watered-down version of the mental illness conducive to creativity while avoiding the aspects that are debilitating?”

 Even more interesting is how the mechanism of creativity might work as an offramp from the road to mental illness.
 The authors of the original study describe an experiment where “people with schizophrenia, and their relatives, and creative people all had difficulty suppressing the precuneus — a part of the brain involved in creativity — while working on a task that scientists assigned them.”

 Schizophrenia, autism, and creativity all are activated in people who have “more events/stimuli in their mental processes” than others.
 They’re more open and receptive to the world around them, their thoughts and feelings — even painfully so.
 People who fall into these categories are going to get distracted from the task at hand, but if the distracting inputs aren’t overwhelming, or if they’re able to manage the flood along with their emotional response, they may do incredible creative work: